Criminal Defense Law Firm Protecting the Legal Rights of People Charged with a White Collar Case

 Consult a Los Angeles White Collar Crime Attorney

-As these are serious offenses with high prison sentences, it is highly recommended that you consult with a Los Angeles white collar crime defense lawyer at our law firm as soon as you are aware of an investigation into you or charges have been filed against you.
+You will have to choose whether to hire a private criminal defense lawyer or use a public defender.
+As these are serious offenses with high prison sentences, it is highly recommended that you consult with a Los Angeles white-collar crime defense lawyer at our law firm as soon as you are aware of an investigation into you or charges that have been filed against you.

 Our experienced attorneys are prepared to start building a strong defense strategy on your behalf.